-Section: 1.
-Introduction to QGIS
+Section: .
+Pengenalan QGIS

-Module: 1.3.
+Module: .
 Adding vector data

 Adding vector data in context

 "Vector data is the digital representation of geographic information in various forms as feature geometries"

 Vector data is digital information that represents real-world objects, or features, that can be used in applications for data visualization and analysis.
 The common geometry types for the representation of vector information are points, lines, and polygons.
 Vector data can be stored in a variety of different formats, including GML/KML, Esri Shapefile, GeoJSON, and database formats such as Geopackage and PostGIS, amongst many others.